Updated April 2026: Pricing updated to reflect my new simplified pricing — $500 one-page / $1,000 full site, with 12 months hosting included.

 What does PSOS charge?

 These plans aren’t making me rich.
 They’re priced the way they are because I think the ongoing stuff — maintenance, updates, SEO, monitoring — is necessary for a website to actually succeed.
 Not an optional add-on.
+For a full breakdown of what those ongoing costs look like year by year, see The Real Ongoing Costs of a Website in Australia.

 The ROI question nobody asks